aninarafath6/aninarafath6/README.md

 - 👨‍💻 I'm student and Entrepreneur.

-- 🌱 I’m currently Focusing on Competitive Coding.
+- 🌱 I’m currently Focusing on Machine Learning and Data Science.

 - 👨‍💻 All of my projects are available at [github](https://github.com/aninarafath6?tab=repositories).